benmvp/benmvp-cli/README.md

-# `@benmvp/cli`
+# benmvp CLI

-A CLI for consistent infra for Ben Ilegbodu's libraries.
+A CLI for consistent infra for Ben Ilegbodu's JavaScript libraries.

 > NOTE: This CLI is still in initial development.